jepasq/gostatus/README.md

 # gostatus

-A microservices monitoring web application written in go.
+A microservices monitoring application written in go.

+# Build and run

+	go build

+	go run .